indexhever/ahsep/README.md

-# ahsep
-Arms and Hands Segmentation for Egocentric Perspective based on PSPNet and Deeplab
+# Arms and Hands Segmentation for Egocentric Perspective based on PSPNet and Deeplab

 PSPNet: https://github.com/indexhever/ahsep-pspnet